 Investors can take two types of positions in the stock market: the long post and the SP.
-When an investor takes a long position, it means that the investor buys the stocks and takes their ownership.
-The expectations of the investors while taking a long post for any stock is that the prices of the stock shall rise in the future, and the investors would be in a position to sell the stock at such a future date at a higher price and earn profits.
+When an investor takes a long position, they buy the stocks and take ownership.
+The investors’ expectations while taking a long post for any stock is that the stock prices shall rise in the future, and the investors would be in a position to sell the stock at such a future date at a higher price and earn profits.

-On the other hand, when the investors expect that the prices of stock will decrease in the future, they do the opposite, i.e., they take SP.
-It means that even before acquiring the ownership of the stock, they sell the stock to some other investor and owe them those shares.
+On the other hand, when the investors expect that the stock prices will decrease in the future, they do the opposite, i.e., they take SP.
+It means that even before acquiring the stock ownership, they sell it to some other investor and owe them those shares.
 The investors then buy these stock units when the prices of the stock fall in the future.
 In some jurisdictions, investors cannot sell the units without owning them.
-In such cases, investors are required to borrow the securities from a stock loan department before taking a short position, and interest is required to be paid on such borrowing as long as the temporary position continues.
+In such cases, investors must borrow the securities from a stock loan department before taking a short position, and interest must be paid on such borrowing as long as the temporary position continues.

 Example of Short Position